Ramb0a/awesome-confidential-computing/README.md

 Confidential Computing provides end-to-end data protection at-rest, in-transit, and in-use.

 Confidential Computing leverages Trusted Execution Environments.
-A TEE is a secure area within a processorthat runs an isolated environment parrallel to the OS.
+A TEE is a secure area within a processor that runs an isolated environment parrallel to the OS.

 A TEE is defined as assuring: